ishan0102/ishan.coffee/content/notes/Idea List.md

   - evergreen
 enableToc: false
 ---
+Open ideas, if you decide to build any of these let me know!
 - CLI tool that takes an image and sticks it on the web as a permalink.
 Currently copy images into GitHub and steal the link that it generates.
 - Reresume: upload a resume and a job description link and get a rewritten resume tailored to the job.
+- Sweresume: automatic LaTeX resumes for software engineers following a standard template.
+[1](https://www.ezcv.pro/builder)
 - Convert research papers to running code automatically, or at least a repo scaffold.
 - Match post writers across the web using stylometry.
 - Receipt extraction for splitting meals and groceries.
 Just take a picture of what you ate or purchased and have an LLM do the math.
 Could be possible when the GPT-V API drops.
 Fuyu-8B might work as well.